 RapidSOS Clearinghouse: Secure Location & Data Platform for Public Safety

 The RapidSOS Clearinghouse is a NG911 standards compliant Location Information Server (LIS) and Additional Data Repository (ADR) that integrates into most major 9-1-1 call-taking, dispatching and mapping systems, and is also accessible through RapidSOS Portal.
 RapidSOS offers this service at no cost to public safety, and it can be accessed by any authorized 911 center in the United States.
 Over 5,000 agencies, covering more than 300 million Americans, are already receiving life-saving data from the RapidSOS Platform.

 The impact: Android ELS via the RapidSOS Clearinghouse

-In January 2018, RapidSOS and Google conducted a pilot project to evaluate an integration of Android Emergency Location Service (ELS) with the RapidSOS Clearinghouse.
-Three test regions participated in the pilot project and ELS location was captured via the RapidSOS Clearinghouse and transmitted to the pilot PSAPs as supplemental location for a fraction of wireless 9-1-1 calls.
+In January 2018, RapidSOS and Google conducted a pilot project to evaluate an integration of Android Emergency Location Service (ELS) with the RapidSOS Platform.
+Three test regions participated in the pilot project and ELS location was captured via the RapidSOS Platform and transmitted to the pilot PSAPs as supplemental location for a fraction of wireless 9-1-1 calls.
 The objective was to measure location accuracy and speed of delivery, as well as to understand the operational impact of delivering supplemental device location to PSAPs.